etechlearner/enterprise/README.md

 #### System Specifications

-For Gitlab servers, we recommend co-locating with the API and using the following system specifications:
+For Gitlab servers, we recommend co-locating with the API and using a minimum of the following system specifications:

 - 4 CPUs
 - 8GB Memory
+- SSD-backed redundant storage

 #### Networking